mvac7/SDCC_AY38910BF_Lib/docs/HOWTO.md

 ## 1 Description

-Library functions for access to internal or external MSX PSG AY-3-8910.
+Library of functions to be able to play sounds and/or music with the PSG AY-3-8910.

+This project consists of two libraries that complement each other:
+- **PSG_AY38910BF** Includes only the functions necessary to play songs or effects (requires third-party libraries).
+- **PSG_AY38910BF_Xfunctions** (optional) Adds specific functions to make it easier to write AY parameters.
+Requires the PSG_AY38910BF library.

-It does not use the BIOS so it can be used to program both ROMs or MSX-DOS executables.
+It does not use the BIOS so it can be used to program for ROMs, MSX BASIC or MSX-DOS environments.

-This library is similar to the [PSG AY-3-8910 RT](https://github.com/mvac7/SDCC_AY38910RT_Lib), but instead of writing directly to the registers, it does so to a buffer that should be dumped to the AY in each VBLANK frame.

-It is designed to work together with the [PT3player](https://github.com/mvac7/SDCC_PT3player) and/or [ayFXplayer](https://github.com/mvac7/SDCC_ayFXplayer) libraries, but you can also use it for your own or third-party player.

-In this same repository you will find a **short version** [(AY38910BF_S)](https://github.com/mvac7/SDCC_AY38910BF_Lib/tree/main/Short) with the essentials to work with player libraries.

 It incorporates the SOUND function with the same behavior as the command included in MSX BASIC, as well as specific functions to modify the different sound parameters of the AY.

-Controls the I/O bits of register 7 (Mixer), of the internal AY.
+Security control of the I/O port enable bits in the Mixer register.

-It allows to use the internal PSG of the MSX or an external one (like the one incorporated in the MEGAFLASHROM SCC+ or the Flashjacks).

-In the header file there is a definition of SWITCHER type, needed for the functions.
-This type uses the values "ON" or "OFF", which equals 1 and 0 respectively.

-Include definitions to improve the readability of your programs.
+On some MSX computers that incorporate an AY-3-8910, they may be damaged if incorrect activation values ​​are written.
+This library reads the port trigger values ​​and persists them, every time the PlayAY function is executed.

+You can access the documentation here with [`How to use the library`](docs/HOWTO.md).

+In the source code [`examples/`](examples/), you can find applications for testing and learning purposes.

+These libraries are part of the [MSX fR3eL Project](https://github.com/mvac7/SDCC_MSX_fR3eL).

-Use them for developing MSX applications using Small Device C Compiler (SDCC).
+Use them for developing MSX applications using Small Device C Compiler [`SDCC`](http://sdcc.sourceforge.net/).

-This project is an Open Source library.
+This project is an Open Source.
 You can add part or all of this code in your application development or include it in other libraries/engines.

-This library is part of the [MSX fR3eL Project](https://github.com/mvac7/SDCC_MSX_fR3eL).

 Enjoy it!

 <br/>